 In addition to complying with the HIPAA Privacy Rule, electronic personal health information (or ePHI) must also fulfill the HIPAA Security Rule.
 The rule applies to any company that touches ePHI, including electronic health records companies, healthcare chatbot systems, appointment scheduling services and cloud providers for health systems.
-Such entities must have a “business associate” contract spelling out what safeguards the entity has in place to protect that information from hacks, data breaches
+Such entities must have a “business associate” contract spelling out what safeguards the entity has in place to protect that information from hacks, data breaches and other security lapses.

 Because digital technology is complex (and constantly evolving), that’s harder than it sounds.
 It’s not enough for a patient database to prove it’s safe and secure, for instance.
 The servers that house the data, the systems that transmit data, even the programming languages used to create those systems all must demonstrate compliance as well.

 The HIPAA Security Rule lays out five technical safeguards: